Network Solutions: Set up G Suite MX records

 - Open a new browser window and go to the Network Solutions site at NetworkSolutions.com.

 Whenever you see the G Suite icon in these instructions, you’ll complete that step in the G Suite Setup Wizard.

-- In the Network Solutions site, scroll down to My Domain Names, and click Edit DNS.
+- Under My Domain Names, click Edit DNS.